Think like a scientist in Wonderlab, our spectacular interactive gallery. Explore light and sound through mind-bending exhibits.

 Explore the effects of climate change with a visit to Wonderlab plus fantastic optional extras.

-Students will experience sound as they’ve never heard it before with a visit to Wonderlab, an explosive live show, plus the option to add extra sessions and workshops.
+Students will experience sound as they’ve never heard it before with a visit to Wonderlab, an explosive live show, plus the option to add a workshop and IMAX screening.

 Experience a spectacular 3D exploration of the mysterious and wild continent of Antarctica.